k2dp2k/M5Stack-AtomS3-Logicanalyzer/WARP.md

 **Buffer Overflow**: System automatically stops capture when buffer reaches capacity.
 Monitor buffer usage via status API to prevent data loss.

 **Trigger Logic**: Pre-trigger data not currently supported.
 Triggering starts capture from trigger point forward.
 Consider this when analyzing signal timing relationships.

+**Half-Duplex Communication**: The system automatically manages bidirectional communication on a single pin.
+TX mode is time-limited (100ms timeout) to ensure the system returns to RX mode for response monitoring.
+Commands are queued and processed sequentially to prevent transmission collisions.

 ## AtomS3 Display Usage